hoonahn/TIL/django/django.md

 View is the core of the logic.
 Gets the data from Model and hand it to Template.\
 (Similar to Controller from MVC pattern.)

+##### create view & check

+create a view and check it from web.

+1. url

+URL(Uniform Resource Locator) locates a resource in web.
+Location of resource must be wroted in ```urls.py``` file in order to let django access to resoures.

+2. view

 ## Django project directoryand file structure

 Command for starting django project.